 Accountability means that any third party can audit whether the IoT data is generated by a user and a diagnosis is made by a doctor.
 On the one hand, users should be responsible for their IoT data.
-Because the user's transactions $tx{IoT}$ and $tx{key}$ both contain the user's signature, under the assumption that the user's private key $sk{U_i}$ is secure, no one can impersonate a user to generate transactions without $sk{U_i}$ .
+Because the user's transactions tx{IoT} and tx{key} both contain the user's signature, under the assumption that the user's private key sk{U_i} is secure, no one can impersonate a user to generate transactions without sk{U_i} .
 Once malicious data is detected, the corresponding user can be found according to the signature contained in the transaction.
 Therefore, malicious data generated by a user to consume medical resources of the entire system is undeniable.

 On the other hand, in order to avoid medical disputes, doctors should be responsible for the diagnoses.
 We assume that authorized doctors make accurate diagnoses, and their private keys are secure.
-Because diagnosis transaction $tx{diag}$ contains the cause of the diagnosis $htxI_i$ and the timestamp of the diagnosis, which are hashed and signed by the doctor, no one can impersonate a doctor to generate the transaction.
-Since all diagnoses are recorded on Docchain, they cannot be modified according to the assumptions of the threat model defined in Section III-B. If the doctor fails to make the appropriate diagnosis in accordance with professional rules, he/she needs to be held accountable.
+Because diagnosis transaction tx{diag} contains the cause of the diagnosis $htxI_i$ and the timestamp of the diagnosis, which are hashed and signed by the doctor, no one can impersonate a doctor to generate the transaction.
+Since all diagnoses are recorded on Docchain, they cannot be modified according to the assumptions of the threat model defined in section III-B. If the doctor fails to make the appropriate diagnosis in accordance with professional rules, he/she needs to be held accountable.
+Therefore, the proposed scheme is accountable.